 The trash tax is an occupation tax on trash haulers serving customers within the city limits and helps fund waste reduction efforts in Boulder.
 Most haulers pass the tax on to customers as part of their trash service bills.
-Boulder also has a waste hauling ordinance that all haulers must comply with.
+Boulder also has a waste hauling ordinance that applies to all haulers.

 Current Tax Rates

 The current trash tax rates are at the voter-approved maximum level.
 City Council raised the tax to the voter-approved maximum in 2009 to pay for improved and centralized waste reduction faciliteis at 6400 Arapahoe Avenue.

 $3.50 per month for households; and

 $0.85 per cubic yard of trash for businesses and multifamily units that use centralized dumpsters.
 This rate also applies to roll-off containers.

 Over the years, the trash tax has funded a variety of waste reduction activities including:

 Curbside compost collection;